Private convertible tour through Lisbon

 Stop 13 Pass by

-Experience the best of Manueline architecture and stand in awe of this massive monastery that has withstood the power of several natural disasters in its history.
-See where Vasco de Gama found his tomb in one of Lisbon's most magnificent churches (Entry is free in the church area of the monastery)
+Experience the best of Manueline architecture and marvel at this massive monastery, which has withstood several natural disasters throughout its history.
+See one of Lisbon's most magnificent churches, where Vasco da Gama is buried (admission to the monastery's church area is free).

 14

-We will observe this building from the outside and learn about it.
-The last line of defense of the Lisbon ports is this island fortress that would instill fear in pirates and amazement in the Portuguese
+We will observe this building from the outside and learn a little about it.
+The last line of defense for Lisbon's ports is this island fortress, which would strike fear into pirates and awe into the Portuguese.

 15